 AI moderation will be great for routine decisions if you have a high-quality dataset on which models can be built.
 It excels at dealing with cases that almost always look identical or similar.
 This usually includes the vast majority of items posted to online marketplaces, and as such most platforms can benefit from using AI moderation.

 It should also be mentioned; that AI moderation can be built on generic data.
 These models can be effective but are not as accurate as a tailored AI solution as they don’t consider site-specific rules and circumstances.

 There is also real-time content moderation to consider if you have chats for instance.

 What is Automated filter content moderation?

-Automated filter content moderation is a set of rules to highlight and catch unwanted content automatically.
+Automated filter content moderation is a set of rules to automatically highlight and catch unwanted content.
 The filters (or rules) efficiently find content that can’t be misinterpreted or are obvious scams.

 Filters are also great for covering sudden rule changes where the AI has not gotten up to speed yet (Training takes some time and a quality data set).
 This was well illustrated when the Corona pandemic suddenly made masks and toilet paper problematic.
 This makes filters a solid complimentary automation tool for your moderation setup.

 Automated filters can easily be created, edited, and deleted in our all-in-one tool, Implio – learn how to create filters here.

 Determining what to do and not to do in content moderation may vary from site to site.
 Many elements and factors need consideration to get the moderation set up best suited for your specific needs.

 However, regardless if you’re running an online marketplace, social media platform, sharing economy site, etc., there are some things true about what to do and not to do when it comes to content moderation.